 Kansas legislative leaders cancel meeting to hire K-12 attorney

-In this file photo, former Sen. Jeff King, R-Independence, is pictured.
-Top Republican and Democratic leaders of the Legislature reversed course Monday by calling off a meeting to consider hiring King to serve as special legal counsel to state lawmakers drafting a new K-12 school funding formula to comply with court edicts.
+Top Republican and Democratic leaders of the Legislature called off a meeting Monday to consider hiring a former state senator to serve as special legal counsel to state lawmakers drafting a new K-12 school funding formula to comply with court edicts.

 Add your comments below